Electricity Bills - what you need to know and how we can help you lower them

 What charges make up your electricity bill?

 The four main components that make up your energy bill are:

 - Retailer costs

-These components cover the cost of electricity generation, network fees, renewable schemes, and retailer operational costs and profit.
-The actual cost of the energy you use usually makes up less than half of your total electricity bill.
-The rest is made up of retailer markups, and other mandatory charges like network costs and schemes which are vital in keeping our country powered up.
+These components cover the cost of electricity generation, the poles and wires that deliver energy to your home, renewable schemes and projects, and retailer costs.
+The actual cost of wholesale energy is usually less than half of your total electricity bill, while the other charges help keep our country powered up.

 Now let’s look at these four components in more detail.